lucavauda/makemore-karpathys-lecture/README.md

 # makemore-karpathys-lecture
 Makemore implementation from Andrej Karpahty's Lecture on Youtube.

-Here you will find my notes about this incredible series lecture with nome commentary code to follow his lectures,
+Here you will find my notes about this incredible series lecture with nome commentary code to follow his lectures.